Lexus Vs. Acura: Battle Of The Brands

 Acura vs. Lexus Specs & Value

-While there are too many models to do a thorough Acura vs. Lexus specs comparison on this page, we can take a look at their turbocharged compact sedans, the new Acura Integra and Lexus IS 300, to give you a taste.
+While there are too many models to do a thorough Lexus vs. Acura specs comparison on this page, we can take a look at their turbocharged compact sedans, the new Acura Integra and Lexus IS 300, to give you a taste.
 For starters, the Integra has a near-five-figure-lower starting price yet offers equivalent standard features like an eight-way power driver's seat with synthetic leather upholstery.

-Integra sedans can also have a manual transmission; no Lexus model offered today includes a manual transmission.
-With iterations like the new Acura RDX providing much more standard power than the Lexus NX, and the same story in larger Lexus vs. Acura SUVs, an Acura vehicle is the top choice for fun and fully luxurious driving.
+Integra sedans can also have a manual transmission; no Lexus model offered today includes a traditional manual transmission.
+When comparing Lexus vs. Acura SUVs like the new Acura RDX vs. the Lexus NX, the former provides a sportier, engaging drive and more cargo space, showcasing that an Acura vehicle is usually the top choice for fun and fully luxurious driving.

 Acura vs. Lexus Reliability & Safety Ratings

-For reliability, let's see how the experts rank the Acura vs. Lexus automakers.
+For reliability, let's see how the experts rank Acura vs. Lexus reliability.
 We're sure that you'll be confident in your new Acura MDX thanks to the Acura company's commitment to reliability:

-As for Acura vs. Lexus safety, Acura currently has two 2025 IIHS Top Safety Pick award recipients in its lineup (the Integra and MDX),7 while the Lexus brand has one.8
+As for Acura vs. Lexus safety, Acura currently has three 2025 IIHS Top Safety Pick award recipients in its lineup (the Integra, ADX, and MDX),7 while the Lexus brand has two.7

 Learn More About the Acura Lineup Today